 Easier to maneuver and maintain, smaller Class B RVs are growing in popularity with both full-timers and weekend warriors.
 But some folks are still not ready to downsize from a Class C or Class A RV.
 Smaller size usually means decreased luxury and daily comforts like a dry bath.

 Or Does it?

-Of course, trading in the size of a Class C or Class A for a Class B means you may have to compromise, or get creative, about your living space and that definitely includes the bathroom.
-Not all RV bathrooms are created equally and the pros and cons of a wet bath versus a dry bath will really come down to personal preference.
+Of course, trading in the size of a Class C or Class A for a Class B RV means you may have to compromise or get creative, about your living space and that definitely includes the bathroom.
+Not all RV bathrooms are created equally, and the pros and cons of a wet bath versus a dry bath will come down to personal preference.

-We’re going to look at seven Class B RVs that feature beautiful dry baths without compromising on comfort or space.
+We’re going to look at 7 Class B RVs that feature beautiful dry baths without compromising on comfort or space.

-When you first start considering your RV, the bathroom is probably not something you think about a lot, but trust me- it has the potential to make or break your RV-ing experience!
+Most Class B RVs come standard with a bathroom which I simply couldn’t live without in my rig!
+An RV bathroom is probably not something you think about a lot, but it has the potential to make or break an RV experience!

 You can’t argue with the comforts of having a full dry bath in your RV.
-It’s an extension of your regular home into your RV.
-And with the more compact size of a Class B, that little piece of home will definitely be appreciated!
+It’s an extension of your regular home into your camper.
+With the compact size of a Class B RV, a bathroom will be a little piece of home to bring on the road with you!

 What Is A Class B+ Motorhome?

 A Class B+ motorhome is a new design and is considered a hybrid between a Class C RV and a Class B RV.
 The main differences between a Class B RV and a Class B+ rig are the size and available amenities.
 Class B+ RVs are generally built on a large van chassis, and can sometimes even be built on a bus chassis for even more space!